Jbudnick/World_Renewable_Electricity/README.md

 ![Image](images/lessDevelop.png)

  After my finds from the most developed countries in the world, I was curious to see what I would find when testing a subset of the least developed countries in the world.
-I found that there is a wide spread
+I found that there is a wide spread here as well, but there are many countries with a very small proportion.
+The hypothesis test on this data yielded a value of 0.509, much too high to reject the null hypothesis.

 ![Image](images/HighPop.png)